 review: Sony FE 85mm f/1.8 Lens

 I’m a bit of snob when it comes to the sharpness of lenses.
-Vintage lenses and lenses such as the Mitakon Speedmaster 50mm f/0.95 are the exceptions – they have a different character.
+Vintage lenses and lenses such as the Mitakon Speedmaster 50mm f/0.95 are the exceptions – they have a specific character.
 Modern lenses though – I want them sharp.
 As a friend once said, there’s sharp, and then there’s stuff you can shave with.
-Until now, I’ve had no native Sony lenses – just a drawer full of vintage lenses for the Sony – I had to go out and buy a Sony lens to try with the review loaner Sony A7Riii that I have on hand for a few weeks.
+Until now, I’ve had no native Sony lenses – just a drawer full of vintage lenses for the Sony – so I had to go out and buy a proper Sony FE lens to use with the only A7R III.
 Since I use Nikon cameras for the serious work, I couldn’t justify the purchase of the Sony FE 85mm f/1.4 GM Lens (affiliate) yet.
 The ego wanted the 85mm f/1.4 GM, but instead I bought the more affordable Sony FE 85mm f/1.8 lens (B&H / Amazon) …. and holy smackeroni!
 Wide open it is crazy-sharp!
 Further down in this review of the Sony FE 85mm f/1.8, I show a 100% of the eyelashes of one of the models – and this is as sharp as I would ever need.

 In summary, the Sony FE 85mm f/1.8 lens is small, light-weight and best of all, affordable.
-And razor sharp!
+And I need to mention this again – razor sharp!
 Focusing is fast.
 There is honestly no down-side that I could find in this lens.

 As an aside, here is my review of the Sony FE 85mm f/1.4 GM Lens – it might very well be the best 85mm lens I have ever tried..

 But back to the Sony FE 85mm f/1.8 lens (B&H / Amazon).
-All images shot at f/1.8 – all the images shown here were shot at f/1.8 and you will see that the bokeh is smooth.
+All the images shown here were shot at f/1.8 and you will see that the bokeh is smooth.
 There is no “jittery” edge to the background details – just a smooth out-of-focus blur.
-The bokeh of this lens is superb!
+Superb!

 Specifications for the Sony FE 85mm f/1.8